Zonborg/CountMeUp/README.md

 4. The automated tests can be run by either using the mvn test command when in the application's parent directory or running the test directory if you are using an IDE.

+Note:  Some thoughts I had as I wrote this application can be found in the GitHub commit history.